Mobile phone versionWhat is this?

 Many town squares in Europe have a Market Cross.
 Beverley's dates from 1714, the latest renovation being in 2012 to celebrate the Queen's Diamond Jubilee.

-And finally one of our own designs, inspired by the Dutch artist M C Escher (1898-1972), who had a passion for mathematically impossible designs.
+Finally, our own designs (click any to enlarge), inspired by the Dutch artist M C Escher (1898-1972), Swedish artist Oscar Reutersvärd (1915-2002), and others, who had a passion for mathematically impossible designs.

-This impossible design reminds us of Matt.
-19:26: "With God, all things are possible."
+Impossible for us, but Matt.
+19:26 reminds us that "With God, all things are possible."